 Information about federal sponsorship of research, training, and technical assistance is available from federal agencies directly, from the Office of Sponsored Programs, and from a variety of specialized print and web publications.
 The sources listed below cover a range of sponsors, disciplines, and project types; you may use the links to connect to any of these sources (COS is accessible only from a gallaudet.edu domain workstation).

-All federal agencies report their funding opportunities through http://Grants.gov and also receive applications for those funds via Grants.gov.
-The OSP is experienced in the use of Grants.gov and other agency based funding opportunities sources on the web and can facilitate individualized searches for funding opportunities.
+All federal agencies report their funding opportunities through grants.gov and also receive applications for those funds via grants.gov.
+The OSP is experienced in the use of grants.gov and other agency based funding opportunities sources on the web and can facilitate individualized searches for funding opportunities.

 The links given below are to the program and deadline announcements of the individual agencies, rather than to the agency's home page.